Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Cabin Air Filter Location

 When it comes to the cabin air filter in your car, you might be surprised to learn that its location can vary depending on the make and model of your vehicle.
 In most cars, the cabin air filter is located behind the glove compartment.
 To access it, you’ll need to open the glove compartment and remove any items stored inside.
-Once you’ve done that, you can easily locate the cabin air filter housing, which is usually held in place by a few clips or screws.
+Once you’ve done that, you can easily locate the housing, which is usually held in place by a few clips or screws.

 Engine Air Filter Location